pytorch/ort/Readme.md

 # Accelerate inference for PyTorch models with ONNX Runtime (Preview)

-ONNX Runtime for PyTorch accelerates PyTorch model inference using ONNX Runtime.
+ONNX Runtime for PyTorch is now extended to support PyTorch model inference using ONNX Runtime.

 It is available via the torch-ort-inference python package.
 This preview package enables OpenVINO™ Execution Provider for ONNX Runtime by default for accelerating inference on various Intel® CPUs, Intel® integrated GPUs, and Intel® Movidius™ Vision Processing Units - referred to as VPU.